GetStream/stream-chat-flutter/packages/stream_chat_localizations/README.md

 ## Contributing

-We welcome code changes that improve this library or fix a problem, please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.
+We welcome code changes that improve this library or fix a problem.
+Please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.
 We are pleased to merge your code into the official repository.
 Make sure to sign our [Contributor License Agreement (CLA)](https://docs.google.com/forms/d/e/1FAIpQLScFKsKkAJI7mhCr7K9rEIOpqIDThrWxuvxnwUq2XkHyG154vQ/viewform) first.
 See our license file for more details.